mechunderlyingbehavior/locomotion/README.md

 #### Checking the installation

-To ensure that all the functions in the package work as intended, run the jupyter notebook `scripts/example_notebook.ipynb`, which is located in the main folder.
+To ensure that all the functions in the package work as intended, run the jupyter notebook `scripts/example_notebook.ipynb`.
 Follow through the notebook, which will run through the basic functions of the package.
-If the package is installed properly, it should be able to generate a small sample dataset and run the BDD and CSD on it.
+If the package is installed properly, it should be able to generate a small sample dataset and run the BDD and CSD methods on it.

-## Data format
+## Data Format

 ### File Format
-The package accepts csv and tsv files.
+The package accepts `.csv` and `.tsv` files.
 However, because it distinguishes between tsv and csv by doing a simple check to see if tabs or commas are present in the first (header) line, make sure to avoid using both delimiters in the header of your data file.
 If your data must use both, you will need to edit the `get_raw_data` function in `animal.py`.

 ### Header Format
 The computations require X and Y coordinate data with corresponding column